 It also allowed us to test out the formula for weighing the pigs and estimate what the scale would show their live weight to be.

-According to this method if you take a couple measurements and then apply them to a formula, you can calculate how many pounds your pig weighs.
+According to this method, if you take a couple of measurements and then apply them to a formula, you can calculate how many pounds your pig weighs.
+The weight also depends on your selected hog breed.
+There are some breeds that practically yield a lighter weight.

 We like to do this to make sure they’re gaining well and to schedule when they will need to be butchered.
 The pigs come so small and look so big, we always think they’re ready long before they actually are!